OpenSimian/osMonoDev/README.md

     cd ~/VagrantBase/osMonoDev
     vagrant up

-You should see a Ubuntu desktop start in your new VM.
+Vagrant will follow the recipe and ask VirtualBox to download/load an Ubunut server VM.
 Remember, you are user vagrant, password vagrant.

 The bootstrap processing will continue to load packages and clone the OpenSimulator git repository.
-While that processing continues, a terminal window should open and start a [top] display.

 Once the git clone process completes,  monodevelop should start and open the opensimulator solution file.

 ## Stay in Synch